openfoodfacts/taxonomy-editor/doc/how-to-guides/develop-with-neo4j.md

 ## Launching the database

-To start the database, simply type `docker-compose up` at root of project.
+To start the database, simply type `docker-compose up neo4j` at root of project.

 The neo4j database will be available at `localhost:7687` using bolt protocol.